 2017 marks the 90th anniversary of the establishment of what was to become The Royal School of Church Music.
 On 6th December 1927 , in the Jerusalem Chamber of Westminster Abbey, the inaugural meeting of the School of English Church Music took place.

 We hope that you will join with us to mark this anniversary as part of Music Sunday.
-Resources to mark the occasion will be made available in the new year.
-Musical resources can be found at any time at RSCM Music Direct.
+Musical resources can be found at RSCM Music Direct.

 Issue 52 of Sunday by Sunday featured a new setting of Psalm 150 by David Ogden, suitable for use on Music Sunday.
 Find instrumental parts and a full score on the Sunday by Sunday page